 I am 5’10 (1.78m) in height at my worst, I weighed 38kg (just under 6 stone) for my height that is a dangerous weight.

 My social anxiety hit the roof and my self esteem plummeted.
 I had hit a new low in every sense of the word.
 I stopped seeing friends, even leaving the house unless I absolutely had to.
 I once went an entire month without stepping one foot out of my front door.

 But I’m skinny right?
 Why should I be complaining?

-I will tell you why, I have struggled for years with my size and my body, broken and degraded for looking like “skeletor” as it’s often so elegantly put, all because I couldn’t gain weight because of incurable health issues.
+I will tell you why, I have struggled for years with my size and my body, broken and degraded for looking like “skeletor” as it’s often so elegantly put.
+The worst part?
+It was out of my control, all because I couldn’t gain weight because of incurable health issues.

-Why are other people encouraged to be body positive when others aren’t?
+Why are some people encouraged to be body positive when others aren’t?